agravier/agravier.github.io/etc/notes/cn-coursera/notes07.md

 #### The EM algorithm for unsupervised learning

-The algorithm consists in iterating two steps unit convergence.
+The algorithm consists in iterating two steps until convergence.

 ##### The Expectation step